gunakkoc/HiPeristaltic/README.md

 # Getting Started Quickly

 In this section, only the most straightforwad software setup to enable pump through SiLa2 is provided.
 The hardware connections are assumed to be completed as given in the publication.
+The hardware setup manual can be found in [HiPeristaltic Hardware Zenodo](https://doi.org/10.5281/zenodo.15223798).
 Furthermore, this tutorial assumes the user has the following:

 - Raspberry Pi 4 Model B
 - A microSD card with minimum 16GB capacity.
 - BIGTREETECH SKR Mini E3 v3.0 board
 - Another microSD card with minimum 1MB capacity.
-- Rasberry Pi 4 Model B and the client (e.g., user or laboratory PC) computers being on the same network (i.e., both are connected to the same router or same Ethernet switch)
+- Raspberry Pi 4 Model B and the client (e.g., user or laboratory PC) computers being on the same network (i.e., both are connected to the same router or same Ethernet switch)

 ---

+The following steps are the summarized points from the setup guide that includes more details and pictures/screenshots.
+The guide can be found in the [HiPeristaltic Software Zenodo](https://doi.org/10.5281/zenodo.15001197) page with filename `Software_Setup_Guide.pdf`.

-1. Download and flash the Rasberry Pi image to the microSD card (one with 16GB+ capacity).
+1. Download and flash the Raspberry Pi image to the microSD card (one with 16GB+ capacity).
+The image is located in [HiPeristaltic Zenodo](https://doi.org/10.5281/zenodo.15001197) page with filename `raspi_image.img`.
-2. Insert this microSD card to Rasberry Pi but don't turn it on yet.
+2. Insert this microSD card to Raspberry Pi but don't turn it on yet.
 3. Download and place the firmware to the other SD Card(one with 1MB+ capacity).
+The firmware is located in [HiPeristaltic Zenodo](https://doi.org/10.5281/zenodo.15001197) page with filename `FIRMWARE.bin`.
 4. Insert this microSD card to BIGTREETECH SKR Mini E3 v3.0 board, then power on and wait for 15 seconds.
 5. Power down and then re-start all devices.
 6. On your PC, Download SiLa2 Universal Client for [Windows](https://gitlab.com/SiLA2/universal-sila-client/sila_universal_client/-/jobs/artifacts/master/download?job=build_and_test) or for [other OS](https://gitlab.com/SiLA2/universal-sila-client/sila_universal_client/-/jobs/artifacts/master/download?job=build_and_test).